 I’d prefer to have a text, or a story, but this is the closest we have.
 65,000 years ago a neanderthal’s hands placed that paint on that wall.
 To get there, they had to walk to what is here labeled Gallery C:

-Thus, this may not be the start of humanity, but it’s hard not to view this as the real start of human history.
+This may not be the start of humanity, but it’s hard not to view this as the real start of human history.

 Now, I have plenty to say about the techniques of cave painters and their daily life and everything leading up to and after that.
 That’s not what this essay is for.
+No one knows for sure what the paintings mean, so tread lightly.
+Still.

 We say: the human world must be symbolic, and it must have a sense of history, and it must provide an account.